 Kris Marshall burst onto the scene in 2000 when he appeared in the hit BBC sitcom My Family.
-Marshall played the dim-witted, lazy eldest son of Ben and Susan Harper (played by Robert Lindsay and Zoe Wanamaker), Nick Harper.
+Marshall played Nick Harper, the dim-witted, lazy eldest son of Ben and Susan Harper, played by Robert Lindsay and Zoe Wanamaker respectively.
 Marshall’s character often flitted between jobs – one episode he’d be a stuntman, the next a ‘gorilla-o-gram’.
 Marshall remained in the series for five years before leaving in 2005.

 During his time in My Family, Marshall appeared in the film Love Actually.
 He played the character Colin who decides British girls are not for him and he would have better luck with love on the other side of the Atlantic.
 While in Wisconsin, Colin is seduced by three American girls in a bar and, according to IMDb, Marshall waived his fee for filming these scenes because "he had such a great time”.